To increase access to health care coverage for low income individuals, families and children.

 For children birth to 21 years old, Medicaid offers the Child/Teen Health Program (C/THP), which provides the services listed above for all Medicaid recipients.
 C/THP places an emphasis on preventive care and treatment.
 For example, Medicaid requires that all children be screened with a blood lead test at one and two years of age.
 C/THP is available from fee-for-service healthcare providers.
 Also, all managed care plans must offer C/THP to Medicaid recipients under 21 years of age who are enrolled in their plan.

-Child Health Plus and Family Health Plus provide services to eligible children and adults, respectively, through managed care plans, and, in some instances, indemnity plans.
+Child Health Plus and Family Health Plus provide services to eligible children and adults, respectively, through managed care plans.

 For More Information